The Holy Grail of Holiday Selling: The Art of Corporate Gifts

 With over 400 wineries, we’ve seen what works…and what doesn’t.

 We know how it is.
-Harvest is wrapped up, Fall releases and clubs are underway.
-And then around the beginning of November, you begin to receive the emails from other wineries detailing their gift options for the holidays.
+After harvest wraps up, fall releases and clubs are underway.
+And then, you begin to receive the emails from other wineries detailing their gift options for the holidays.
 You start seeing Instagram posts with wooden boxes and tinsel.
 And you think, ‘Eeeeeeep!
 I’ve got to get my gift packs out there!’
 So you throw together one or two options, send out an email to your list - and hope for the best.
 You get a few orders for Thanksgiving and Christmas gifts, but you’re left wondering if you could’ve done more.

 The short answer is yes…you can do more.
+And it’s not too late to get something started right now!
 But it doesn’t have to be painful or overly time-consuming.
 With a little bit of thought and a splash of creativity, you can be a corporate gifting pro.
 Over the years, we’ve learned a few things...so let’s get started!

 Here’s the unsexy (but most important) part: Timing.